BroWooRo/LoL_AI_Engine/README.md

 # LoL_AI_Engine

-Combining League of Legends and machine learning to create an engine for players
+My Engine will connect a machine learning model learned from 180,000 League of Legends games, and access it with input user to predict their game win/loss